Through the Looking Glass: A Dual Perspective on Weakly-Supervised Few-Shot Segmentation: Methodology

 } -0.15in {

 } where, $C_{s,q}^{f}(i,j) \in \mathbb{R}^{H \times W}$ denotes the heterogeneous foreground attention, obtained by thresholding ($>0$) the heterogeneous features aggregated in the HA module, where the foreground attention approximately represents the similarity between foreground regions.
-The transport cost matrix is defined as $(1-C_{s,q}^{f}(i,j))$, such that higher similarity corresponds to lower cost, encouraging alignment of semantically consistent regions.
-In contrast, higher costs indicate low-similarity areas, regarded as noise attention and excluded during optimization.
-Here, $(i,j)$ denote spatial coordinates, and $H(\tau)$ is the entropy regularization term that stabilizes the solution and improves distribution.
+The transport cost matrix is defined as \( 1 - C_{s,q}^{f}(i,j) \), where large values of \(C_{s,q}^{f}(i,j)\) indicate high semantic similarity to the foreground, leading to lower transport costs and prioritized alignment in the optimal transport process.
+In contrast, smaller values correspond to low-similarity regions with higher transport costs, which are treated as semantic noise and suppressed during optimization. $H(\tau)$ is the entropy regularization term that stabilizes the solution and improves distribution.

-Due to the OT transport, the attention mechanism focuses more on salient features and often neglects boundary features.
-To address this, we introduce heterogeneous residuals (HR), which extract 1/3 of the original input features and aim to maximize the difference between the inputs. {
+To avoid excessive semantic alignment and enhance the diversity of feature representations, we introduce heterogeneous residuals (HR), which extract 1/3 of the original input features to preserve complementary information and increase representation heterogeneity between inputs. {

 } -0.15in {